tim-taylor/evobee/docs/evobee-odd.md

 ### Pollinator action on flowers

-Each pollen grain carried by a pollinator visiting a flower is considered for transfer to the flower’s stigma subject to these limiting factors: the pollinator has a fixed maximum number of grains that it can transfer to the stigma during a visit; the stigma has a fixed maximum capacity for accepting pollen grains (above, section Flowers), and the stigma may or may not be susceptible to receiving pollen grains from a different species (above, section Flowers).
+Each pollen grain carried by a pollinator visiting a flower is considered for transfer to the flower’s stigma subject to these limiting factors: the pollinator has a fixed maximum number of grains that it can transfer to the stigma during a visit (`pollen-deposit-per-flower-visit`); the stigma has a fixed maximum capacity for accepting pollen grains (`stigma-max-pollen-capacity`), and the stigma may or may not be susceptible to receiving pollen grains from a different species (above, section Flowers).
 Having taken all of these factors into account, if any pollen grains on the pollinator are eligible for transfer, then the determined number are picked at random from the pollinator for transferral to the stigma.
 Finally, the flower may transfer some of its anther pollen onto the pollinator’s body.
 Flower anthers start with a specified amount of pollen in each foraging phase; any available pollen on the anther is transferred to the pollinator, up to the fixed maximum transfer limit per visit.

 ##  Design concepts